reselbob/kinesis-streamer/README.md

 `npm test`

+The tests that run in this project check that the crendentials information is available in the runtime environment.
+Also, a test will check that a ShardId is returned from the Kinesis Stream to which the application is configured.

 ## Running the project

 This project depends on the existence of an accessible Kinesis Stream running on AWS.